paulmossman/easy-aws-privacy-vpn/README.md

 The command in the previous step will list the names of the two files to download.
 From CloudShell, for each of the two files,  select Actions → Download file → Enter file file name → click "Download".
 The files will be downloaded to your browser's "Downloads" directory.

+In Windows your browser might warn about the ```.bat`` file.
+Select "Keep" → "Keep anyway".

 #### 11. Create the AWS VPN Client profile

 Start the AWS VPN Client software, then: